simonmichael/hledger/shell-completion/README.md

 Hint: GNU make, GNU m4, and GNU parallel must be installed to call `make`.
 The first two usually are.

-Then, the generated completion script must be installed.
-TBD.
+The generated completion script must be installed.
+The package maintainer for your distribution should be responsible for this.

-For now, you can use these two commands:
+For now, or to live-test the script, you can use these two commands:

 ```
-cp hledger-completion.bash ~/.hledger-completion.bash
+ln -s hledger-completion.bash ~/.hledger-completion.bash
 echo 'source ~/.hledger-completion.bash' >> ~/.bashrc
 ```